-NUR 485 Capstone
+NUR 485 RN to BSN Capstone

 This course culminates the program and allows the student to incorporate new knowledge and skills into a clinical practice setting unlike their current work role.
 The blend of past experience with new will be assessed through personal reflection with interpretation for meaning.
 Discussions will reinforce the need for continuous learning and self-improvement as well as purpose and meaningful contributions to the care of patients and families.
+Pre-requisite: RN Licensure